 These minor rights are not to be confused with an equitable interest in the trust property.
 The beneficiary has no rights to any specific assets in the Family Trust.

 In Gartside, it is held that the limited rights of a beneficiary under a discretionary trust are not sufficient to create a taxable “interest” in the property or income of the trust fund.
-The case is about if deceased estate duty is payable.
+The case is about whether deceased estate duty is payable.
 This is the death of a beneficiary of a discretionary trust on advances made by the trustees of that trust to other objects of that trust.

 It was argued by the cheeky Inland Revenue Commissioner that the duty of the trustees to exercise their discretion gave each object (beneficiary) an “interest” in the trust fund.
 And that those interests are interests in possession and that the death of one object of the trust (beneficiary) resulted in the cessation of that interest.
 The Court correctly states:

-‘No doubt in a certain sense a beneficiary under a discretionary trust has an ” interest”: the nature of it may, sufficiently for the purpose, be spelt out by saying that he has a right to be considered as a potential recipient of benefit by the trustees and a right to have his interest protected by a court of equity. ….
+‘No doubt in a certain sense a beneficiary under a discretionary trust has an ” interest”: the nature of it may, sufficiently for the purpose, be spelled out by saying that he has a right to be considered as a potential recipient of benefit by the trustees and a right to have his interest protected by a court of equity. ….

 But that does not mean that he has an interest which is capable of being taxed by reference to its extent in the trust fund’s income: it may be a right, with some degree of concreteness or solidity, one which attracts the protection of a court of equity, yet it may still lack the necessary quality of definable extent which must exist before it can be taxed.’